 - Must be completed by a local partner staff member familiar with the local partner's direct linkage service delivery procedures in the local area. - When completed, the checklist should be filed with the local partner's copy of the MOU.
-A copy must also be emailed to Cameron Sweatman with KEB at camerons@kebcpa.com.
+A copy must also be submitted to the local area's lead MOU negotiator.